WBBSE Solutions For Class 8 Geography Chapter 10 South America Topic A General Introduction And Physical Environment Of South America

 • South-east trade winds are interrupted by the Andes mountain resulting in a rain shadow area in the western part of the mountain.
 As a result, the Atacama desert is formed in the western part of the continent.

-• The major tree species of the equatorial region are mahogany, rosewood, ironwood, brazil nut, etc. The trees grow so densely that sunlight does not penetrate till the ground of the forests.
+• The major tree species of the equatorial region are mahogany, rosewood, ironwood, brazil nut, etc. The trees grow so densely that sunlight does not penetrate the ground of the forests.
 That is why this region is known as the Land of Eternal Twilight.

 • The trees are found in the tropical evergreen.
 Forests are tall with strong and thick trunks and have very hard wood.
 The trees have big leaves with numerous stomata.